bfanselow/24Game/README.md

 Background on the game: https://en.wikipedia.org/wiki/24_Game

+#### TODO:
+ * Collapse mathematically-equivelent soltuions from Commutative and Associateive proprties of addition and multiplication.
-#### TODO: Put a UI around this code and create a challenge to solve 10 games in shortest amount of time
+ * Put a UI around this code and create a challenge to solve N games in shortest amount of time.

 ---